 Reducing TCO with Discovery, Assessment, Optimization and Control

-In the dawn of the cloud era, companies created new KPIs, tactics and strategies to modernize their infrastructure and go all-in on SaaS.
+In the dawn of the cloud era, companies created new KPIs, tactics, and strategies to modernize their infrastructure and go all-in on SaaS.
 Now, companies need to make another shift.
 This shift isn’t about migration as much as management (And, fortunately, is less complex and more affordable!).
-Understanding what SaaS is owned and needed, while optimizing use and controlling spend is the new shift.
+Understanding what SaaS is owned and needed, while optimizing the use and controlling spending is the new shift.